tgrey2024/capstone/README.md

 <hr/>

 ## Design
+When designing for the UI for Remineez, it was important to remember that our primary target users are seniors who may be diagnosed with dementia or other cognitive challenges.
+There may also be certain vision challenges due to the age of this user group, e.g. colour blindness.
+Many senior users may already use assistive tools on their devices, such as screen readers.
+It is important to design the site for accessibility.
+Semantic tags, image alt tags and ARIA labels help screen reader users to understand and navigate the content more easily.
+Font Awesome icons have been used to help remind users what each function does on the page.

 ### Wireframes
 Based on the user stories, I used Balsamiq to design the wireframes for the main UI, starting with mobile first.